devendra2595/Marketing-Retail-Analytics_Capstone_Project/README.md

 - 5) Given Recommendations based on the obtained insights.
 - 6) Concluded the effects of recommendations on the business revenue and inventory mix.

+# Some of the Important insights

+- 1) Dashboard

 # Recommendations
 - We can reduce the category breadth by only focusing on 27 categories which are frequently selling together like toys, bed_bath_table, furniture_decor, computer accessories etc. at the cost of only 3 % revenue hit while reducing the inventory by almost 900 unique products.
 - If category depth is high then it can be reduced by targeting 80% or 90% revenue from that category and retaining only the top revenue generating products which can help us achieve the revenue target.